Nakzz/scout17/README.txt

 105) Find better way to layout the buttons other than current bootstrap hack.
 106) Clean up getMatchReport.php.
 It has weird backslash at top.

-DONE
-DONE - 1) clean duplicate NY matches from database;
-  DONE - a) backup the database: Bogdan xps c:\dev\scout16\db\backup\teamadmn_scout16.20160326_01.sql
-  DONE - b) move scouting records from second load to first load
-    none of the duplicate records were scouted script used is in Bogdan xps c:\dev\scout16\db\backup\fix_dbl_match.sql NOT DONE - x) low: deploy app to test server
-NOT DONE - 1.2) (bad crieteria I think) Level of 1-4 about how accurately do they drive.
-    (use the number of high goals)
-DONE - 1.1) add scouting variable for robot dying during match.
-  DONE - added column to db/createdb_raw.sql
-  DONE - added column to team1635.org/teamadmn_scout16 db DONE - modify Reference.xlsx to add the new column DONE - add new button to app/index.html right column DONE - modify app/saveStat.php
-  DONE - modify app/lib/js/index/stat.js
-  DONE - had to fix build/deploy.bat
-  DONE - add stat to getTeamReport.php

 =================
 Questions